Prelude

 I often joke that professors (and the model) think in “embedding space”.
 What I mean to say, is that they think as if embeddings are semantics.
 I can’t blame them.
 After all, if you ask the model, it will claim that embeddings capture semantics.

-When they speak, they will put words together that appear close in the embedding space, but are actually unrelated with respect to their real semantics.
+When they speak, they will put words together that appear close in the embedding space, but are actually unrelated with respect to their true semantics.
 This is just a matter of training data: both for the professor and the model.
 Without enough good quality data, embeddings will tend to just capture which words occur together, rather than how they are related.
-Of course, a professor should be able to think with grounding, so I can give the model a pass here.
+While a professor should be able to ground word semantics in reality, the model cannot, so I can give the model a pass here.

 Biological Frontends for Mr. Model